-Based on public reports, there is no question that, despite the trial requiring dual treatment by one male and one female therapist, boundaries, including sexual boundaries, were severely crossed with at least one patient in a Phase II trial.
+Based on public reports, there is no question that, despite the trial requiring dual treatment by one male and one female therapist, boundaries, including sexual boundaries, were severely crossed with at least one patient.
 We heard from multiple experts about the concerns this raises for treatment outside of clinical trials.
 Nearly everyone we spoke with discussed how MDMA breaks down barriers, heightens suggestibility, and creates a substantial risk with any therapists who might choose to take advantage of patients.
 Additionally, some experts highlighted concerns about lack of long-term data regarding cardiovascular harm.